background

 The purpose is to assess if the company’s cash flows can adequately handle existing debt obligations.

-If yes, the company’s debt-related payments such as interest expense and principal repayment are supported by its cash flows and payments can be met on schedule.
+If yes, the company’s debt-related payments, such as interest expense and principal repayment, are supported by its cash flows, and payments can be met on schedule.

-Ratio Type Purpose Formula
+Ratio Type Description Formula

 Total Debt-to-EBITDA